Ms. Sylvia LAM Accredited Practicing Dietitian (Australia) Chairlady, Hong Kong Dietitians Association

 Race day preparation checklist

-Prepare your gear the night before - The start time of the Standard Chartered Hong Kong Marathon is quite early, so get organized early.
+Prepare your running kits the night before - The start time of the Standard Chartered Hong Kong Marathon is quite early, so get organized early.

-In the morning check your gear a final time and the weather forecast too!
+In the morning check your kits a final time and the weather forecast too!

 Check whether you have pinned your bib and time chip to your running shirt.